Awni00/abstract_transformer/icml/oPuj.md

 > The similarity to [22] is discussed in detail in the appendix, but should be indicated much earlier and in a clearer manner in Sections 2.2 and 2.3;

-> The supplementary material in the form of the appendix nicely complements the paper and shows plenty of additional insights; especially Section C in terms of additional insights regarding experiments; Very important in terms of comparison to highly-relevant work is Section D!

-Thank you for raising this point.
-We agree that the discussion on the relationship to the relevant literature is important and would be a good to include in the main text.
+We agree that the discussion of the relationship to the relevant literature is important and would be better placed in the main text.
 This was initially deferred to the appendix due to space constraints.
 Taking your suggestion and making use of the additional page allowance, we will incorporate the following into the main paper:
 - The experimental comparison to the relational architectures proposed in previous work [20,21,22], including the discussion and insights on inductive biases, which is currently deferred to Appendix C.
 - Detailed discussion and experimental comparison on the relationship to Altabaa et al. [22], which is currently deferred to Appendix D.